Please scroll to the bottom for the story of the header photo.

 I earned my PhD from the University of California in 2002, and my BA in Political Science/History from Duke University in 1994.
 I am currently a student in a Zoology MA program at Miami University of Ohio.

-I have conducted archival and field research in Central Asia, the UK, Canada, and Australia.
-I am author of Human Rights and Foreign Aid (Routledge, 2007), The Politics of Harry Potter (Palgrave McMillan, 2012), coeditor of Public Opinion and War: Lessons from Iraq (Potomac, 2011), and editor of Human Rights Since 9/11: A Sourcebook (Open Society Foundation, 2013), along with authoring articles on human rights, foreign aid, US, British, Canadian, and Australian foreign policy, and counterterrorism, in Political Research Quarterly, The Journal of Homeland Security and Emergency Management, and edited volumes from Ashgate and Lexington.
-Besides teaching at Roosevelt and the University of California, I’ve taught in a number of jails and prisons.
+I have conducted archival and field research in Yellowstone National Park, Central Asia, the UK, Canada, and Australia.
+I am author of Human Rights and Foreign Aid: For Love or Money (Routledge, 2007), The Politics of Harry Potter (Palgrave McMillan, 2012),editor of Human Rights Since 9/11: A Sourcebook (Open Society Foundation, 2013), and coeditor of Public Opinion and War: Lessons from Iraq (Potomac, 2012).
+I have also authored articles on environmental politics and justice, conservation policy, human rights, foreign aid, US, British, Canadian, and Australian foreign policy, and counterterrorism, in Political Research Quarterly, The Journal of Homeland Security and Emergency Management, and edited volumes from Ashgate and Lexington Books.
+Besides my teaching experience at Roosevelt and the University of California, I have also taught in a number of jails and prisons.

-I am an officer in several professional/scholarly associations including the American Political Science Association and the International Studies Association.
+I am active in several scholarly associations including the American Political Science Association (Program Chair, Human Rights Section) and the International Studies Association.

 Please follow the links above for further information on any of these areas.
 I welcome questions and contributions!